-Financial instruments which potentially expose the Company to concentrations of credit risk include trade accounts receivable.
-To minimize this risk, the Company evaluates customers' financial condition, requires advance payments from certain of its customers and maintains reserves for potential credit losses.
-At December 31, 1998 and 1999, the Company had an allowance for doubtful accounts of \$870,000 and \$908,000, respectively, to provide for potential credit losses and such losses to date have not exceeded management's expectations.
+Financial instruments which potentially expose SeaChange to concentrations of credit risk include trade accounts receivable.
+To minimize this risk, SeaChange evaluates customers' financial condition, requires advance payments from certain of its customers and maintains reserves for potential credit losses.
+At December 31, 1998 and 1999, SeaChange had an allowance for doubtful accounts of \$870,000 and \$908,000, respectively, to provide for potential credit losses and such losses to date have not exceeded management's expectations.

-In 1997, 1998 and 1999, revenues from the Company's five largest customers represented approximately 66%, 55% and 47%, respectively, of the Company's total revenues.
-In 1997, 1998 and 1999 three, two and two customers, respectively, each accounted for more than 10% of the Company's revenues.
-The same two customers accounted for more than 10% of the Company's revenues in 1997, 1998 and 1999.
+In 1997, 1998 and 1999, revenues from SeaChange's five largest customers represented approximately 66%, 55% and 47%, respectively, of SeaChange's total revenues.
+In 1997, 1998 and 1999 three, two and two customers, respectively, each accounted for more than 10% of SeaChange's revenues.
+The same two customers accounted for more than 10% of SeaChange's revenues in 1997, 1998 and 1999.